Philipie/1058041-barbershop-27/README.md

 CoinPaprika API Client is [availabe on Nuget](https://www.nuget.org/packages/CoinpaprikaAPI/).

 ### Dependencies
-The library depends on [JSON.net](https://www.nuget.org/packages/Newtonsoft.Json), which is just si
+The library depends on [JSON.net](https://www.nuget.org/packages/Newtonsoft.Json), which is just simply the best Json-library for .NET; It should get installed automatically (with the Nuget package),